William Waldorf Astor: Move to England

 In the meantime, the friction had blown up into a feud.
 Aunt Lina also insisted that she, not William's wife Mary, was the Mrs. Astor in New York society, just as she had when that title belonged to her husband's elder brother's wife, Charlotte Astor, when she was alive.

 As a result of the conflict, Astor moved with his wife and children to England.
 He rented Lansdowne House in London until 1893.
 That year, he purchased a country estate, Cliveden in Taplow, Buckinghamshire, from the Duke of Westminster.
 In 1899, William Waldorf Astor picked up British citizenship, which drew him further away from American history.

 To disappear from public view, in the summer of 1892, Astor faked his own death by having his staff report to American reporters that he had died, apparently from pneumonia.
 However, the ruse was soon discovered, and Astor was mocked in the press.

 In 1895, he built a gothic mansion on London's Victoria Embankment at Two Temple Place overlooking the River Thames.
-He commissioned architect John Loughborough Pearson to design a $1.5 million building, a "crenelated Tudor stronghold" which he used as an office for managing his extensive holdings.
+He commissioned architect John Loughborough Pearson to design a $1.5 million building, a "crenellated Tudor stronghold" which he used as an office for managing his extensive holdings.

 Astor made several business acquisitions while he lived in London.
 In 1892, he purchased the Pall Mall Gazette, and in 1893 established the Pall Mall Magazine.
-In 1911 he acquired The Observer a national newspaper.
+In 1911 he acquired The Observer, a national newspaper.
 In 1912 he sold the Magazine, and in 1914 made a present of the Gazette and The Observer, with the building in Newton Street and its contents, to his son Waldorf Astor.

 In 1903, he acquired the Hever Castle Estate near Edenbridge, Kent, about 30 miles south of London.
 The estate of over 3,500 acres had at its centre a castle built in 1270 where Anne Boleyn lived as a child.
-Astor invested a great deal of time and money to restore the castle, building what is known as the "Tudor Village," and creating a lake and lavish gardens.
-He also added the Italian Garden (including Fernery) to display his collection of statuary and ornaments.
+Astor invested a great deal of time and money in restoring the castle, building what is known as the "Tudor Village", and creating a lake and lavish gardens.
+He also added the Italian Garden (including fernery) to display his collection of statuary and ornaments.

 In 1906, he gave his eldest son Waldorf Astor and his new daughter-in-law, Nancy Witcher Langhorne, the Cliveden estate as well as the Sancy diamond as wedding presents.
 Nancy Astor (as she became on her marriage) became Britain's first seated female Member of Parliament.

-In 1908, building on his success with the Waldorf-Astoria Hotel in New York he financed the Waldorf Hotel in London's West End.
+In 1908, building on his success with the Waldorf-Astoria Hotel in New York, Astor financed the Waldorf Hotel in London's West End.